 Let’s take a look at what it takes to run a successful church home group study and give you some lesson resources to help you along the way.

-Sorry I digress, let’s get straight to it…
+Okay that said, let’s get to it…

 First off, just take a moment if you will to think about the potential of your group…